 Now you'll have yet another good reason for visiting Southern Norway: Having dinner at five metres below sea level.
 "Under" in Lindesnes is Europe's first and the world's largest underwater restaurant.
 "We'll attract tourists from all over the world.
 That is our goal," says Gaute Ubostad, one of the founders of this very special restaurant project.

 The underwater restaurant "Under" will definitively put Southern Norway on the dining map, both in Norway and throughout the world.
 And there might be stiff competition for a seat in the restaurant.

 "We aim to become a spearhead in order to have success in the international market.
 I believe it'll be an attraction that makes that more people consider it exciting to come to Norway and combine a visit here with other things," says Ubostad.

 The restaurant "Under" is built out in the sometimes-harsh waters at Spangereid in Lindesnes municipality, Norway's southern tip.
-The underwater restaurant and tourist attraction opens in April 2019.
+The underwater restaurant and tourist attraction opened in March 2019.

 Here, the way of thinking is innovative, big and original: